usamahnashirulhaq/goscele-flutter/README.md

 GoScele is a Scele Fasilkom application based on the mobile platform.
 This application is intended to help Fasilkom UI students who want to open Scele Fasilkom using their device without having to open a laptop or computer first.

-GoScele is an open source project and my first hybrid application with Dart language.
+GoScele is an open source project and my first hybrid application with Dart and Flutter.

 How to Contribute